M. Harunur Rashid: Personal life

 Rashid married his cousin, Murshida Begum, when he was 24.
 He had two sons and a daughter by her.
 Murshida died of cancer in 1985.
 He married Shireen Yasmin Khan the following year.
 They had no children together.

 A significant event in his life was his meeting a Sufi saint, Syed Rashid Ahmed Jaunpuri, the maternal grandson of Karamat Ali Jaunpuri, who preached Islam in Bengal and Assam in the 19th century.
-He accepted him as his murshid. and followed him taking notes of his lectures.
-He learnt the principles of Sufism sitting at his feet and practised the basics of Ma'refat without which, the Guru emphasized, Islam could not be seen in its wholeness, beauty and excellence.
+He accepted him as his murshid, and followed him, taking notes of his lectures.
+He learned the principles of Sufism sitting at his feet and practised the basics of Ma'refat without which, the guru emphasized, Islam could not be seen in its wholeness, beauty, and excellence.
 Later the notes came in handy in writing about his teachings.
-He wrote a total of five books on his lectures which were published during his lifetime.
+He wrote a total of five books on his lectures, which were published during his lifetime.
 He was with him for 13 years until his death in 2001.
 He published his collected lectures under the title Sanglap Samagra (2003).
-Nearly 12 years after his Shaykh's death he published a magnum opus Syed Rashid Ahmed Jaunpuri (RA) Smarak Grantha (2013).
+Nearly 12 years after his Shaykh's death, he published a magnum opus, Syed Rashid Ahmed Jaunpuri (RA) Smarak Grantha (2013).

-Rashid died from cancer at the Ibn Sina Hospital in Dhaka, on 26 November 2024, at the age of 84.
+Rashid died from cancer at the Ibn Sina Hospital in Dhaka on 26 November 2024, at the age of 84.